marcus-v-rodrigues/musicando/README.md

 ```bash
 yarn run start
 ```
-**The application will start in your browser, by default it will be in:**
+**To the application start in your browser, by default you must access:**

 http://localhost:3000/